 When it comes to deciphering financial aid packages, students are faced with a unique challenge: every university presents their financial aid package differently, making it difficult for students to understand what is or isn’t included and what might change from year to year.
 So what can you do to make sure colleges are being transparent about their costs?
 With the right questions, you can uncover a school’s true price of a degree and avoid being blindsided by potentially costly majors, hidden fees, and unpredictable tuition inflation.

-1. Will the net tuition (the amount a family pays) stay the same each year?
+1. Will the net tuition stay the same each year?

-Most schools—even some with tuition plans—increase tuition each year.
+Most schools—even some with tuition plans—increase net tuition, the amount your family pays, each year.
 Over four years, this can easily add another $12,500 to your tuition.
 Find out if your college has a fixed net tuition plan, meaning your tuition stays the same each year.
 If there isn’t a fixed net tuition plan, find out if there is a limit to how much tuition will increase each year.

 2. Are scholarships and grants guaranteed for all four years?

 Many schools offer impressive financial aid awards but don’t clarify that some scholarships only apply to the first year or the award values may decrease over time.
 Find out if the college guarantees scholarships and grants each year, and if the award values will stay the same, decrease, or increase over time.
 If tuition increases, make sure your awards will also increase by the same amount to offset the cost.